|

 The Functioning of South African Municipal Government

-Page history last edited by steve rogers 2 years, 6 months ago
+Page history last edited by steve rogers 3 years ago

 South African municipalities are the small units of government within the country which are responsible for local economic development and the maintenance of good quality public infrastructure.
 The head of a local municipality is generally elected based on a list of party members which are then confirmed by a voting process and approved by a governing board made up of a quorum of at least ten local residents.
 The municipalities are generally small towns and cities, each with its own government and administration.
 They elect their mayor, commissioner of roads and transport, mayor and sometimes aldermen, who will hold office for one year.